MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	_Selecting a deployment model_

 1. Enter a name for the new storage account in **Storage** field.
 The name is important, because it forms one part of the URL through which storage items created under this account will be accessed.
 Storage account names can be 3 to 24 characters in length and can only contain numbers and lowercase letters.
-In addition, the name you enter must be globally unique; if someone else has chosen the same name, you'll be notified that the name isn't available.
-Once you have a name that Azure will accept (as indicated by the green check mark in the text field), optionally choose the location nearest you under **location**.
+In addition, the name you enter must be unique within Azure; if someone else has chosen the same name, you'll be notified that the name isn't available.
+Once you have a name that Azure will accept (as indicated by the green check mark in the text field), click **Create** to create the new storage account.

-	Before you click **Create**, click **Resource Group**.
-You'll discover that you can select from a handful of preexisting (default) resource groups, or create a new one.
-Which begs the question: what is a resource group?
+    ![Naming a storage account](images/pp-name-storage-account.png)

+    _Naming a storage account_

+	> You accepted the defaults for storage-account settings such as **Resource Group** and **Location**.
+The latter allows you store data in data centers closer to you or your customers.
+The former allows you to place the storage account in a resource group.

-	Resource groups are a relatively recent addition to Azure and are a powerful construct for grouping resources such as storage accounts, databases, and virtual machines together so that they can be managed as a group.
+	> Resource groups are a relatively recent addition to Azure and are a powerful construct for grouping resources such as storage accounts, databases, and virtual machines together so that they can be managed as a group.
 Imagine that you created a complex application consisting of multiple storage accounts, a cluster of VMs, a SQL database, and perhaps a Stream Analytics solution and a pair of event hubs.
 Now you want to create a new instance of the application using a different account.
 By assembling all these resources into a resource group under the purview of the Azure Resource Manager, you can take advantage of [Azure deployment templates](https://azure.microsoft.com/en-us/documentation/articles/arm-template-deployment/) to script the creation of the entire application.
 In addition, you can delete the application — and all the resources that comprise it — by deleting the resource group.

-	You will take advantage of resource groups and deployment templates in subsequent labs.
+	> You will take advantage of resource groups and deployment templates in subsequent labs.
 For now, just realize that any time you create a storage account or other Azure resource, you have the option of including it in a resource group.
-In fact, *all* Azure resources reside in a resource group, even if it's a default resource group.

-	Now click **Create** to create the new storage account.

-    ![Naming a storage account](images/pp-name-storage-account.png)

-    _Naming a storage account_

 1. After a few moments, the new storage account will appear.
 Click **Containers** to view a list of containers associated with this account.